dkharazi/notes/content/notes/deep_learning/perceptron.md

 ![perceptron](/img/perceptron.svg)

+- We can see that the threshold evaluation function is the same as a step function that outputs 0 or 1 depending on the threshold
 - There are many different ways to illustrate a perceptron
 - Sometimes, we don't want to write out all of the weights and functions
 - Therefore, we typically assume some of the notation from the diagram above
 - As a result, we can also illustrate a perceptron as the following:
+	- $x_{i}$ is our input
+	- $w_{i}$ is our weight
+	- The weighted sum function is our transfer function
+	- The threshold evaluation function can be more generally respresented as $f$, which represents some activation function
+	- $y$ is our output

 ![neuron](/img/neuron.svg)